jpnm561/HAR-UP/FeatureSelection/README.md

 To begin selecting features, [Weka](https://www.cs.waikato.ac.nz/~ml/weka/index.html) was used, for attribute selection using Explorer mode and 10 folds for the selection, with the following models:

-					-CfsSubsetEval_BestFirst (with ZeroR set as the classifier)
+- CfsSubsetEval_BestFirst (with ZeroR set as the classifier)

-					-SubSetEval_Greedysepwise (with ZeroR set as the classifier)
+- SubSetEval_Greedysepwise (with ZeroR set as the classifier)

-					-CorrelationAttributeEval_Ranker (with ZeroR set as the classifier)
+- CorrelationAttributeEval_Ranker (with ZeroR set as the classifier)

-					-ClassifierAttributeEval_Ranker (with DecisionTable set as the classifier)
+- ClassifierAttributeEval_Ranker (with DecisionTable set as the classifier)

 ### Python alternative (FeaturePreSelection.py)